wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/account-data-storage-functions.md

 ## getBinary(String): ByteVector|Unit

-Gets an array of bytes by key from the dApp's own data storage of account to which the script is assigned.
+Gets an array of bytes by key from the dApp's own data storage.

 ``` ride
 getBinary(key: String): ByteVector|Unit